Athens Church of Saint Panteleimon of Acharnai

 Location: Victoria

-The church was built upon the location of a former smaller temple dedicated also to Agios Panteleimon.
-Founded in 1910 by King George I, it was inaugurated in 1920 while the resurgence operations paused during the World Wars and were completed in the early 1980s.
-The designs were originally undertaken by architect Ioannis Papadakis while Georgios Nomikos carried on with their completion; it should also be noted that this church is of the first edifices where concrete was used as the building material.
+The church was built upon the location of a former smaller temple, also dedicated to Agios Panteleimon (Saint Pantaleon).
+Founded in 1910 by King George I, it was inaugurated in 1920 but the resurgence operations paused during the World Wars and were completed in the early 1980s.
+The design was originally undertaken by architect Ioannis Papadakis while Georgios Nomikos carried on with their completion.

 Besides being a monument of major religious and architectural significance, the church of Agios Panteleimon stands out due to the active presence of the clergy, with a frequent organization of seminars on Byzantine music and traditional organs that promote the celebration of the Orthodox cultural heritage.